Activists protest over Japanese lawmaker's skepticism of sex crime victims

 But the LDP refused to accept the petition submitted by organizers of the Flower Demo movement in protest over the comments by Mio Sugita, a member of the LDP in the House of Representatives.

-Sugita told a party meeting late last month covering a government assistance program for sexual violence survivors that “women are able to tell lies as much as they want.”
+Sugita told a party meeting late last month covering a government assistance program for sexual violence victims that "women are able to tell lies as much as they want."

 After bringing the petition, the group held a rally in front of the LDP headquarters, claiming the party also has a responsibility in the matter for having backed Sugita as a candidate in the last election.